Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: Introduction

-Although the precoding design of RIS-aided communication systems has been widely studied in the literature, prior works usually considered the classical regular RIS, where the RIS elements are regularly arranged on a grid with a constant interelement spacing.
+Although the precoding design of RIS-aided communication systems has been widely studied in the literature, prior works usually considered the classical regular RIS, where the RIS elements are regularly arranged on a grid with a constant inter-element spacing.
 Since the performance bound based on regular RIS highly relies on the number of RIS elements, the array gain provided by RIS can only be improved by increasing the number of RIS elements.
 However, the number of RIS elements is usually limited in practical systems, which is mainly caused by two reasons.
-The first one is the high overhead for the acquisition of RIS-aided channels.
-Specifically, the required pilot overhead of existing cascaded channel estimation schemes is usually proportional to the product of the number of RIS elements and the number of UEs, such as the ON/OFF protocol based channel estimation~\cite{mishra2019channel} and the discrete Fourier transform protocol based channel estimation~\cite{alwazani2020intelligent}.
+The first one is the high overhead for the acquisition of channels.
+Specifically, the required pilot overhead of existing cascaded channel estimation schemes is usually proportional to the product of the number of RIS elements and the number of UEs \cite{ma2021wideband,alwazani2020intelligent}.
 Consequently, with a large number of RIS elements, the overhead for channel state information acquisition will be very high~\cite{hu2019two,basar2019wireless}.
 The second one is the limitation of the RIS power consumption.
 Most existing works have assumed that the power consumption of RIS elements is negligible.
 However, when the number of RIS elements is large, the RIS power consumption could be high.
-For example, the dissipated power of an RIS element is about 10 mW~\cite{huang2019reconfigurable}, so the total power consumption of RIS is up to 1 W with 100 RIS elements.
+For example, the dissipated power of a RIS element is about 10 mW~\cite{huang2019reconfigurable}, so the total power consumption of RIS is up to 1 W with 100 RIS elements.
 Due to these two reasons, a not very large number of RIS elements is preferred in practice, which however limits the capacity of RIS-aided communication systems.
 Therefore, it is important to improve the capacity of RIS-aided communication systems with a limited number of RIS elements.